-Ambrosial comfort food, a rich and velvety Tarragon cream chicken with pink peppercorns and earthy mushrooms.
-It’s the kind of food I imagine myself eating in a French country kitchen with crusted baguettes bought from the local boulangerie, roughly torn and passed around, along with a casual bottle of wine to wash it all down.
-Sadly, we’re not in Provence, but wherever you find yourself, this chicken casserole is sure to evoke feelings contentment and is at the core, pure soul food.
+Ambrosial comfort food – Tarragon cream chicken with pink peppercorns and mushrooms.
+It’s the kind of food I imagine myself eating in a French country kitchen with crusty baguettes bought from the local boulangerie, roughly torn and passed around, along with a casual bottle of wine to wash it all down.
+Sadly, we’re not in Provence, but wherever you find yourself, this chicken casserole is sure to evoke feelings contentment.
+At its core, it’s soul food.

 For me, cooking is like breathing.
 I do it everyday, without a consciousness as to whether I should or the excessiveness of it it all.
-I love the entirety of food, although there are times when after a spate of recipe testing, styling and shooting, I can honestly say, warming a tin of baked beans and slamming some bread in the toaster, is too much effort.
+I love food in its entirety, although there are times when even toast, is an effort.
 But then there are days like this…..
 A tarragon cream chicken day.
-You know it’s good when the only sound amidst the silence is the gratuitous sound of mmm’s and ahhh’s.
+You know it’s good when the only sound amidst the silence is gratuitous murmurings.

-Over the years I’ve made several different versions of tarragon chicken, mostly with lean chicken fillets.
+Over the years I’ve made several different versions of tarragon chicken, mostly with chicken fillets.
 While the sauce tastes the same, bone-in, skin on chicken is infinitely more succulent.
-Keeping the skin on for the duration of the cooking time prevents the meat from drying out.
-Discard before serving or slide the casserole under the grill to crisp up the skin if that’s the way you like it.
+Keeping the skin on during cooking prevents the meat from drying out.
+Discard before serving or slide the casserole under the grill to crisp up the skin, if you like.

 A word on tarragon.
 This soft leaf herb isn’t always available, so when you see it, snap it up and make this dish.
 The dried variety has very little taste in comparison and is a poor substitute.
-Tarragon leaves are delicate but potent, so go sparingly when adding to any recipe.
+Tarragon leaves are delicate but formidable, so go sparingly when adding to any recipe.
 It’s liquorice-ness cuts through the richness of the cream sauce beautifully.
-For Christmas I received a selection box of exotic peppercorns.
+For Christmas, I received a selection of exotic peppercorns.
 It was one of my favourite gifts.
-I’ve been biding my time, waiting for a dish that would benefit from the mild, peppery sweetness of my pink peppercorns.
-It’s a marvellous addition here but if you can’t find these spicy pearls, a generous grinding of black pepper will serve well enough.
+I’ve been biding my time, waiting for a dish that would benefit from the mild, peppery sweetness of pink peppercorns.
+It’s a lovely addition here but, a generous grinding of black pepper will also do.